 When the mice are serving the cat, the cat sits up and a mouse passes through his head.
 See more

-Played when the cat is done whispering in the mouse's ear See more
+Played when the cat offers cheese to the mouse See more